GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         vendor.add('lib')
         ```

-1. (TODO: decide whether to include instructions about index.yaml) In your host directory, create an `app.yaml` file and copy in the following code:
+1. In your host directory, create an `app.yaml` file and copy in the following code:

     ```yaml
     runtime: python27